beaker/docs/docs/start/image.md

 If this doesn't run for you, double-check your Python (or perhaps Beaker) configurations; note that Python 3.6.5 or later is required by this experiment.

 All of the above simply represents an experiment's code and dataset running locally, as you would do without using Beaker.
 This code produces locally what the [prior example](experiment.md) produced using the Beaker cloud.
-(This is likely backwards from how you would first create a local experiment, to then add it to Beaker not the other way around...but for tutorial purposes, you can pretend that the mnist code and data is only local, so you can now learn how to *Beakerize* it.)

-The next step towards making this code and data managed in Beaker is to build a corresponding a Docker image.
+The next step towards packaging this code and data so it can be run in Beaker is to build a corresponding a Docker image.

 ## Build a Docker image